 Configure Billing Codes for Your Screenings, Procedures, and Other Orders

-Use the Billing Configuration tool to set up the correct billing codes for your orders.
+Read the procedure below to learn how to use the Billing Configuration tool to set up the correct billing codes for your orders.
+(You can see more details in the Billing Configuration article.)

 Open the Billing Configuration Tool